 In terms of skills, Personal Assistants are professional, responsible, organized, and have the ability to keep sensitive information private.
-Good verbal and written communication skills are essential, and the ability to be resourceful is helpful.
+Good verbal and written communication skills are essential, as is the ability to be resourceful.
 Good judgment is also critical, and the individual must have the ability to multitask effectively.

 Unions and Associations